Please note that application deadline has passed. Deadline was 31 August 2022, 2 PM.

-It is mandatory that you provide us with your ORCID (Open Researcher and Contributor ID) which assures that you have a unique ID in our application system and helps us to distinguish you from every other researcher in relation to look-ups in databases such as Web of Science.
+It is mandatory that you provide us with your ORCID (Open Researcher and Contributor ID) which assures that you have a unique ID in our application system.
 You can obtain your ORCID here.
-Your ORCID must be typed in along with your contact information in the application system.
+Your ORCID must be entered along with your contact information in the application system.

 The application system allows me to add co-applicants.
 Is this required?

-No, the VILLUM Investigator Programme is not designed for including co-applicants.
+No, the Villum Investigator Programme is not meant to include co-applicants.
 The application system covers all our programmes and that’s the reason why the co-applicant option is available.

-Are references included in the page limit in item H in the application guidelines?
+Are references included in the page limit in item C in the application guidelines?

-No, references must be listed in item L. Please note that item L is a literature list and not a list of personal references.
+No, references must be listed in item K. Please note that item K is a literature list and not a list of your own publications.

 No, not necessarily.
-The PI is required to spend a suitable amount of time on the VILLUM Investigator grant and devote at least 75% of his/her total effort to the direct conduct of technical and/or natural sciences and education in general.
+The PI is required to spend a substantial amount of time on the Villum Investigator grant and devote at least 75% of her/his total effort to the direct conduct of technical and/or natural sciences and education in general.